-- 1. all requirements for CE 690 course internship must be attainable (weekly supervision, taped sessions for class, etc.); - 2. there must be a licensed counselor available for supervision either on-site or near to student (e.g., in one of the other schools nearby) at all times during the work hours of the intern; - 3. school counseling students must obtain a substitute license or Tier 2 license; - 4. prior to beginning a substitute, temporary, or permanent position, a site evaluation or meeting with site administrators may need to be completed to ensure clear communication and expectations from all parties; - 5. student agrees to consult with onsite staff at site prior to, during and after making decisions in crisis situations; - 6. upon accepting the position, students must understand that CED faculty cannot advocate for them in certain situations that are part of employment (e.g., lunch, bus or playground duty, wages, hours assigned to work); - 7. students must be paid a comparable wage to other candidates for the position as if they were not students in a counseling program.
+- 1. all requirements for CE 690 course internship must be attainable (weekly supervision, taped sessions for class, etc.); - 2. there must be a licensed counselor available for supervision either on-site or near to student (e.g., in one of the other schools nearby; available to meet virtually as needed) at all times during the work hours of the intern; - 3. school counseling students must obtain a substitute license, provisional, or Tier 2 license; - 4. prior to beginning a substitute, temporary, or permanent position, a site evaluation or meeting with site administrators is recommended to ensure clear communication and expectations from all parties; - 5. student agrees to consult with site supervisors prior to, during, and after making decisions in crisis situations; - 6. upon accepting the position, students must understand that CED faculty cannot advocate for them in certain situations that are part of employment (e.g., wages, hours assigned to work, assigned duties); - 7. students must be paid a comparable wage to other candidates for the position as if they were not students in a counseling program.